-A little over a year ago Mark Carne, the Chief Executive of Network Rail and David Waboso, Managing Director of the GB Digital Railway Programme, met with representatives of the Institution of Mechanical Engineers and the Institution of Railway Signal Engineers.
+In late 2016 Mark Carne, the Chief Executive of Network Rail and David Waboso, Managing Director of the GB Digital Railway Programme, met with representatives of the Institution of Mechanical Engineers and the Institution of Railway Signal Engineers.
 Their request was that the engineering institutions engage with, support and communicate the importance of the Programme.

 In response, during 2017 the IRSE ran a series of workshops with industry representatives to discuss the key challenges facing the Programme.
 This was done with the support of WSP, who facilitated and hosted the workshops.

 The final output was an IRSE White Paper, published in December 2017, which explored the challenges and opportunities associated with implementing the Digital Railway Programme.
 It makes pertinent observations on the industry's readiness to deliver the Programme.

 Click HERE to view the IRSE's White Paper "Making a Success of the Digital Railway".